Dirt Tracks 2: Refugee Road

 For all my moaning about cuts and bruises, I had to face up to the fact that I’m a grown man, with the latest gear, the tastiest of medicine and many years of experience in the outdoors (although you wouldn’t think it from the rookie errors).

-Jesus would have made this journey around the age of 5, possibly younger, without a decent rucksack, a 3-man tent to keep him warm at night, or Italian walking boots.
+Jesus would have made this journey around the age of five, possibly younger, without a decent rucksack, a three-man tent to keep him warm at night, or Italian walking boots.

 His family were desperately poor, even before they became refugees.
 Joseph, his earthly father was a ‘tekton’ which is usually translated as ‘carpenter’ in English, although a general builder or stone-mason may have been closer to the mark.
 He would’ve worked long and hard, with blood, toil, tears and sweat, to pay the exorbitant taxes levelled on Jewish peasantry from both Herod and Caesar, so if he had anything left over after fleeing to Egypt, he just might have furnished his young family with a set of leather sandals… but maybe not.